aalepere/djangowarehouse/README.md

 class PersonVehicle(models.Model):
-    """ PersonVehicle register the relatioship between a vehicle in a person, in other words the owner of the vehicle at a given point in time """
+    """ PersonVehicle register the relationship between a vehicle in a person, in other words, the owner of the vehicle at a given point in time """

     created_at = models.DateTimeField(auto_now_add=True)
     updated_at = models.DateTimeField(auto_now=True)